-St Mike's has a modest supply of mini-fridges that we rent to our residents at a rate of \$85 for the academic year.
-Students had the option of indicating their preference for a mini-fridge in their application.
-If you did not indicate your preference, but are still interested, please contact the

-Residence Office at smc.residence@utoronto.ca to inquire about renting a mini-fridge for the year; the cost will be added to your ACORN account.
+St Mike's has a modest supply of mini fridges that we rent to our residents at a rate of \$85 for the academic year.
+Returning students have the option to indicate their preference for a mini fridge in their application.
+If you did not indicate your preference, but are still interested, please contact the Dean's Office at smc.residence@utoronto.ca to inquire about renting a mini fridge for the year; the cost will be added to your ACORN account.
+First-year residents who wish to request a mini fridge may also do so by contacting the Dean's Office, pending availability.